MerginMaps/docs/src/manage/subscriptions/index.md

 ### Adding and removing a payment method
 When purchasing a subscription plan, you were asked to fill out your card information.

 You might want to change it later, e.g. to use a different card or when [transferring the ownership of a workspace](../permissions/#how-to-transfer-ownership-of-a-workspace).
-To add or remove a payment method associated with your <PlatformNameLink /> subscription:
+To add or remove a payment method associated with your <MainPlatformNameLink /> subscription:

 1. Navigate to the [subscription management portal](#subscriptions-management-portal)